perwin/pyimfit/docs/defining_models.md

       - **FerrersBar2D** -- Isophotes (generalized elliptical shapes) for a 2D version of the Ferrers ellipsoid.
       Geometric parameters: PA, c0 (boxy/disk isophote-shape parameter)

+      - **FlatBar** -- An elongated structure with a broken-exponential profile along its major axis, suitable for the outer parts of (some) bars in massive disk galaxies.

       - **FlatSky** -- Produces a constant background for the entire image.

       - **Gaussian** -- Elliptical isophotes with a radial surface-brightness